PKUAI26/AT-CNN/README.md

-## TinyImageNet
+## TinyImageNet & CIFAR-10

-Code for TinyImageNet are similar to that for `Caltech-256`,  important python files such as `main.py`, `utils.py`, `attack.py` has the same name and functionallities
+Code for TinyImageNet, and CIAFR-10 are similar to that for `Caltech-256`,  important python files such as `main.py`, `utils.py`, `attack.py` has the same name and functionallities

 You still have to download the images from https://tiny-imagenet.herokuapp.com and put them to `/code/TinyImageNet/data`

-## CIFAR-10

-Codes for CIFAR-10 still has similar structures with that for Caltech256 and TinyImageNet, but due to the fact that code for CIFAR-10 is written log ago, so they are not well strcutured.

-`/code/Cifar/code/baseline` contains all the files for CIFAR10

-1. `main.py` , `utils.py`, `attack.py` have the same functionality with that for Caltech-256 and TinyImageNet